Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 >
 > setstage <questid> 10

 ---

+### Brynjolf just wants to sell me falmer blood elixer.

+Thieves guild in Wildlander has standards and they will only recruit thieves.

+you need :-
+1. 250 items stolen,
+1. 25 items pick pocketed from unique people. (taking multiples from the same person only counts as 1 pocket picked)
+1. Sneak Skill at 25

+for Brynjolf to approach you.

+---

-### Issues with A Chance Arrangement / Loud and Clear
+### Issues with Brynjolf not waiting for me in the ragged flaggen / A Chance Arrangement issues.

 90% of the time - this Happens if Brynjolf starts the quest "A Chance Arrangement" *anywhere* except in Riften's market place. (typically in the bee and barb)

-Only fix is to reload a save before it starts, and avoid him until he is at his market stall (during the day).

-Failing that:
 1. Meet the requirements to start the thieves guild (250 items stolen, 25 items pickpocketed, Sneak Skill at 25).
-1. Open a save before you have met Brynjolf.
-1. Go to Riften Stables (or outside of riften itself)
+1. Go to Riften Stables (or outside of Riften itself)
 1. Get to 10am gametime.
 1. Save your game.
 1. Exit Wildlander and restart using the Wildlander Launcher.
 1. Load your game.
-1. Go to the riften marketplace and allow Brynjolf to come up to you and start the conversation.
+1. Go to the Riften marketplace and allow Brynjolf to come up to you and start the conversation.
 1. Complete the marketplace quest by planting the ring on Brand-Shei.
 1. Make a save.
 1. Talk to Brynjolf once that is complete.

-At this point - check your journal to make sure if Loud and Clear has started.
-If not - close skyrim, reopen skyim and load the save you made before handing the quest in.
+At this point - check your journal to make sure if Taking Care of Business has started.
+If not - close Skyrim, reopen Skyrim and load the save you made before handing A Chance Arrangement in and try again. if that still doesn't work, then try below console commands to force it to start.

+{: .console}
+>
+> startquest TG01
+>
+> setstage TG01  10

-If Brynjolf is not at the ragged flagon when you get there for Loud and Clear
+If Brynjolf is not at the ragged flagon when you get there, but the quest is running.

 {: .console}
 >